Entry Rules for US Travelers to the UK

 Application Process

 To obtain an ETA, travelers must complete an online application through the official UK government website or app.
+The app is the fastest way to apply and is available for download in the App Store or on Google Play.
 The process involves providing personal information and travel details and answering security questions.
 You'll need to submit a current photograph and may be required to provide biometric information through the app.
 Payment can be made using a credit or debit card.

 Purpose and Implementation